×

 What’s the difference between a debt relief order and a debt management plan?

-How does a debt management plan work?
+How does a Debt Relief Order work?

-If you can’t afford to make any payments to your creditors, you could be eligible for a debt relief order.
+If you can’t afford to make any payments to your creditors, you could be eligible for a Debt Relief Order.

 You won’t be eligible for a DRO if you’re in the process of being declared bankrupt or are bankrupt already, have an IVA, or have had another DRO in the last six months.